Dubai FAQ Driving in Dubai

 If you hit a stationary object, or something without a driver hits you, call the police and wait there.
 If you're tempted just to drive away, remember that getting a repair done is almost impossible without the accident report.
 Workshops run the risk of severe penalties if they repair a car without the police report - and the police do check.

 If there are injuries, the police and medical personnel will sort it out.
 If someone dies and you're deemed to be responsible, you'll have to pay 200,000 dhs "diya" or "blood money" to the family of the victim.
-Your insurance company should pay this (unless you've been drinking or taken drugs or something else that negates your insurance).
+Your insurance company should pay this (unless you've been drinking or taken drugs in Dubai or something else that negates your insurance).

 If you see an accident, you could stop and offer to act as a witness.
 Depending on the wasta levels of you and the accident participants though, it's possible that you become one of the causes of the accident.
 If there are injured people and you decide to assist, be aware that if one of the victims dies and you were the last person to touch them, you will probably be held (in jail) responsible for their death.
 At least until it is clear that you did not cause the death, which may take days.